Jake Lamar

 After graduating from Harvard University, Lamar spent six years writing for Time magazine.
 He has lived in Paris since 1993 and teaches creative writing at Sciences Po.
-At age 28, he wrote his first autobiography, Bourgeois Blues, in which he evoked his relationship with his father.
-With it, he won the Lyndhurst Prize, which convinced him to devote himself entirely to his passion for writing.
-In 1993, inspired by the American writers F. Scott Fitzgerald, Ernest Hemingway, Gertrude Stein, Richard Wright, and James Baldwin, he moved to Paris in the 18th arrondissement, where he still resides.
-In 1996 he published The Last Integrationist, a satirical commentary of contemporary America, criticizing the pace of racial integration and the omnipresent television spectacle he sees as typical of the United States.
-On March 29, 2015, two days after his 54th birthday, Lamar suffered a near-death experience as a victim of a near-fatal heart problem.
-After several months of convalescence in French hospitals, Lamar published an article in the Los Angeles Times reporting on the high quality and humanity of the socialist system of health care in France.
-His most recent work, Viper's Dream (No Exit Press, 2023) is a hard-boiled crime novel set in the jazz world of Harlem between the years 1936 and 1961.
+At age 30, he published a memoir, Bourgeois Blues, in which he evoked his relationship with his father.
+With it, he won the Lyndhurst Prize.
+In 1993, he moved to Paris in the 18th arrondissement where he still resides.

+After a near fatal heart problem in 2015, Lamar wrote an article in the Los Angeles Times on the quality of the socialist system of health care in France.
+His most recent work, Viper's Dream (No Exit Press, 2023) is a crime novel set in the jazz world of Harlem between the years 1936 and 1961.
 A version of Viper's Dream was broadcast (in French) as a 10-episode radio play in 2019.
 That production included many jazz tracks of the period.
 Viper's Dream was published in French as a novel by Rivages/Noir in 2021.
+Viper's Dream was published in the US by Crooked Lane Books in 2023.

+In July 2024, Viper's Dream received the Crime Writers' Association Historical Dagger Award.

+In December 2024, Das schwarze Chamäleon, the German translation of his novel If 6 Were 9, won the German Crime Fiction Award, Deutscher Krimipreis, in the international category.

+In 2025, Viper's Dream was shortlisted for the Mystery Writers of Japan Award in the Fiction in Translation category.